Murder of Aimee Willard

 Aimee Ellen Willard (June 8, 1974 – June 20, 1996) was a college lacrosse player who was murdered by Arthur Bomar near Philadelphia on her way home from a night out with friends.
 Her car was left running, with the lights on and driver's side door open, on the Exit 5 off-ramp of Interstate 476.
 Her body was found the next day in North Philadelphia, 17 miles away.
 She had been beaten to death with a tire iron.
 The beating was so savage that her skull had multiple fractures.
-The then-unsolved crime was featured on Unsolved Mysteries and later as a solved one on Cold Case Files and The New Detectives.
-The story of her murder and investigation was also featured on an episode of Forensic Files as well as in the film The Dark Side of Parole.

 Investigation and suspect

 The case went cold for nearly two years when many theories and suspects were investigated.
 The case was re-opened when another woman in Pennsylvania was hit from behind while driving alone at night.
 The other vehicle's driver tried to get her to stop, but the woman refused and instead memorized his license plate number.
 That plate was registered to Arthur Bomar, but the car belonged to Maria Cabuenos, another Pennsylvania woman who had been reported missing in March 1998.
 Bomar's actual car was later found at a junkyard.
 The burn pattern found on Willard's back was consistent with the oil pan on the bottom of Bomar's car.
-Moreover, Willard's blood and hair were found in Bomar’s car.
+Moreover, Willard's blood and hair were found in Bomar's car.

 With DNA evidence, Arthur Bomar was identified as Willard's killer.
-He was an ex-convict convicted of second-degree murder in 1979 in Nevada; he was paroled 11 years later.
+He was an ex-convict from Nevada where in 1978, he shot and killed Larry Carrier following an argument over a parking space.
+He was convicted of second degree murder the following year and was paroled in 1990.
 Bomar had repeatedly violated his parole but was never returned to Nevada to finish his sentence, due to that state's failure to arrange and finance extradition.

 Bomar was convicted of first-degree murder, rape, assault, kidnapping, and abuse of a corpse and was sentenced to death.
 He was never charged with the murder of Maria Cabuenos, whose skeletal remains were found after his conviction.
 It is theorized that on the night of her murder, Bomar hit Willard's car in order to force her to pull over.
-Bomar, to this day, denies any role in the crimes, claiming he was a target of racism.